zulip/zulip/help/archive-a-channel.md

 {relative|stream|all}

-1. Select a stream.
+1. Select a channel.

-1. Click the **trash** <i class="fa fa-trash-o"></i> icon near the top right corner of the stream settings panel.
+1. Click the **trash** <i class="fa fa-trash-o"></i> icon near the top right corner of the channel settings panel.

 1. Approve by clicking **Confirm**.

 !!! tip ""

-    You can also hover over a stream in the left sidebar, click on the **ellipsis** (<i class="zulip-icon zulip-icon-more-vertical"></i>), and
+    You can also hover over a channel in the left sidebar, click on the **ellipsis** (<i class="zulip-icon zulip-icon-more-vertical"></i>), and
-    select **Stream settings** to access the **trash**
+    select **Channel settings** to access the **trash**
     <i class="fa fa-trash-o"></i> icon.

 {end_tabs}

 !!! warn ""

-    Archiving a stream is currently irreversible via the UI.
+    Archiving a channel is currently irreversible via the UI.

-## Unarchiving archived streams
+## Unarchiving archived channels

-If you are self-hosting, you can unarchive an archived stream using the `unarchive_stream` [management command][management-command].
-This will restore it as a private stream with shared history, and subscribe all organization owners to it.
+If you are self-hosting, you can unarchive an archived channel using the `unarchive_stream` [management command][management-command].
+This will restore it as a private channel with shared history, and subscribe all organization owners to it.
 If you are using Zulip Cloud, you can [contact us](/help/contact-support) for help.